shreexc/ChatGPT/README.md

-This repository contains a complete frontend replica of the OG AI chatbot ChatGPT, using vanilla HTML, CSS for beginners to learn & practice from this.
-It is dynamically responsive i.e. the website changed according to the screen sizes.
+This is a complete front-end replica of ChatGPT (dynamic & responsive).
+Read description for more details.